MoussiMohamed/sftp-webhosting-backup/README.md

 A bash script for website backup with sftp

 ## Prerequisite :
-Your need to have a ssh key configured with your webhosting
+You need to have a ssh key configured with your webhosting

 ## Installation